TheFjonG/Discord4JDocumentation/pages/channel.rst

 That was quite easy.

-Getting Messages in a channel
+Getting Messages in a Channel
 ------------------------------

 .. code-block:: java